-The combined financial statements have been prepared on the accrual basis of accounting in accordance with U.S. generally accepted accounting principles.
+The combined financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
 A summary of significant accounting policies are described below to enhance the usefulness of the financial statements to the reader.